minijaham/BowSound/README.md

 bow-hit-sound: "random.orb"
 ```

-5. Svae the file and restart the server.
+5. Save the file and restart the server.
 6. Enjoy!